 The thing is, it’s easy to dive comfortably when there is no pressure on you.
 What catches most folks out is when they are under the beady eyes of the driving instructor and they know that passing or failing is on the horizon.
 Your whole future depends on that one piece of paper.

-4. Don’t Feel Threatened by the Instructor
+4. Don’t Feel Threatened by the Examiner

 You’ve got to remember that the instructor is only a person, obviously, but don’t read too much into it and concentrate on yourself instead.
-Remember that horrible instructor that I told you about.
+Remember that horrible examiner that I told you about.
 Well on my second test I got a super nice one.
 This had the exact opposite effect on me and I thought he’s nice, surely I must pass.

-I was so excited that I was actually speeding slightly.
-The willy instructor got onto this and took me over a humped back bridge that had a slow-down warning painted on the road.
+I was so excited that I was speeding slightly.
+The willy examiner got onto this and took me over a humped back bridge that had a slow-down warning painted on the road.
 Due to wear and tear you couldn’t see it very well and I missed it.
 So that was another fail for me.
-Point being, you can never pay attention to whether the instructor is nice, mean or indifferent.
+Point being, you can never pay attention to whether the examiner is nice, mean or indifferent.
 Always concentrate on your driving and don’t get too far ahead of yourself.

 5. Pay Attention at the End of Your Exam

 This tip is for when you’ve had your first test.
-Hopefully you won’t need it because you will have already passed.
-However, if you are a tad unlucky and failed, pay special attention to the exact reasons why you actually failed.
+Hopefully, you won’t need it because you will have already passed.
+However, if you are a tad unlucky and failed, pay special attention to the exact reasons why you failed.
 Your driving instructor is a professional and knows the driving game inside out.

 Work on your flaws and polish your strengths up even more for your next attempt.

 If you are patient, it will only be a matter of time before you pass your test and you’re legally entitled to drive a car on UK roads.
-You owe it to yourself to be the best driver you can possibly be.
+You owe it to yourself to be the best driver you can be.
 There are far too many accidents on the roads, especially with smartphones causing distractions to drivers and pedestrians.

-Keep on reading your theory book and reinforcing the corner stones of good driving.
-With a bit of luck and time you’ll soon be able to call yourself a driver.
+Keep on reading your theory book and reinforcing the cornerstones of good driving.
+With a bit of luck and time, you’ll soon be able to call yourself a driver.